dfinity/dre-airflow/README.md

 That command would
 [test-runs your DAG](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).
-This works because there's a snippet at the end of each DAG:
+This works because there's a snippet at the end of each DAG, somewhat similar to this:

 ```
 if __name__ == "__main__":